 Sure do!
 Our agreements give you transparent exit pathways to cancel the project or our services at any time.
 All we ask is to be paid for services provided to date.

-Native tree carbon projects, plantation forestry carbon projects and soil carbon projects under the ERF’s methodologies.
+Environmental planting, plantation forestry and soil carbon projects under the ACCU Scheme.

-Under our service model, the farmer is responsible for the implementation and management of the carbon project whilst the CFF are remote specialists who stick to compliance, technical and process advice.
-The farmer handles the project whilst we handle the red tape and compliance.
+Under our service model, the landholder is responsible for the implementation and management of the carbon project whilst the CFF are remote specialists who stick to compliance, technical and process advice.
+The landholder handles the on-ground project whilst we handle the red tape and compliance.

-We provide farmers with the flexibility to pick and choose from our menu of services to match their project requirements and budget.
+We provide landholders with the flexibility to pick and choose from our menu of services to match their project requirements and budget.
 You can learn more about their services here.

 We currently have live carbon projects across Australia.
 Under our service model, the CFF connects landholders with local agronomists, foresters or other experts who can provide relevant technical advice, contractor services, and coordination support, specific to their region.